onoma2/performer-phazer/RESOURCE_ANALYSIS.md

 ### 10. Conclusion

 The current PEW|FORMER firmware has **limited headroom** for a full-featured IndexedTrackEngine implementation due to memory constraints.
 The most realistic approach is to implement a **reduced-capacity version** with approximately half the original ER-101 feature set.
 This would allow the core indexed sequencing concept to be implemented while staying within the 128KB RAM constraint of the STM32F405.

+**NEW Insights on DiscreteMap Implementation**:
+- The DiscreteMap track type has been successfully implemented and is **memory-efficient**
+- DiscreteMap sequences use ~15.6KB total vs ~87KB for Note tracks (savings: ~71KB)
+- The routing system has been enhanced with DiscreteMap-specific targets
+- The implementation demonstrates that new track types can actually reduce memory usage when designed efficiently
+- Users can achieve significant memory savings by converting existing Note tracks to DiscreteMap tracks
+- Overall system remains within safe resource limits despite the addition of new features